 Upper-level undergraduates may be eligible to take graduate level courses at a foreign institution with prior approval from KU and the host institution.
 Students should review pre-requisites.

 Graduate students may be able to study abroad and take graduate-level courses abroad.
-Please speak to your academic advisor and the Office of Study Abroad for more information on program options and courses available.
+Please speak to your academic advisor and Study Abroad & Global Engagement for more information on program options and courses available.

 How will my study abroad credits appear on my transcript?

 All approved study abroad courses will appear as KU credit on your transcript, not as transfer credit.
-Specifically, all credit earned on programs approved by the Office of Study Abroad prior to departure, including KU-sponsored study abroad programs and student-initiated programs, will appear as KU credit on your transcript.
+Specifically, all credit earned on programs approved by Study Abroad & Global Engagement prior to departure, including KU-sponsored study abroad programs and student-initiated programs, will appear as KU credit on your transcript.

 How will I be graded, and when will my grades be posted?

 The course grade is determined by the student’s overall academic performance and according to the host institution grading standards.

 KU Faculty-led Programs and Internships: Students on KU faculty-led programs and internships will be graded by their instructor within the standard KU grading system.